-Professional development decreased in FY 2020-21 by \$114,982 or 65.3% from FY 2019-20.
-The decrease is primarily due to travel restrictions and lack of conference opportunities throughout the fiscal year caused by the COVID-19 pandemic.
+Professional development increased in FY 2021-22 by \$51,871 or 84.7% from FY 2020-21.
+The increase is primarily due to relaxation of COVID-19 pandemic related travel restrictions and the return of some on-site conference opportunities throughout the fiscal year.